At a glance

 - Lord Jackson is now undertaking a further review, primarily focusing on altering legislation around fixed recoverable costs

-- We explore the background to the review, the expected result and the potential implications for brokers and customers
+- We explore the background to the review, the expected result and the potential implications

 In 2009, in response to spiralling litigation costs for personal injury claims, Lord Jackson released a report with suggestions for making civil litigation cheaper and more efficient.

 The Government implemented these suggestions – known as the Jackson reforms – in April 2013 through the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO).
 The reforms significantly altered the way that personal injury claims are administered, and represented the biggest overhaul to personal injury law in more than a decade.

 Fast forward less than five years and Lord Jackson is undertaking a further review, primarily tasked with examining fixed recoverable costs.

 So, what do you need to know about the review and its potential implications?

 Lord Jackson commenced his review into civil costs in 2009.
 The aim was to assess whether the costs of civil litigation had any bearing on access to justice.

 In the foreword to his review, Jackson concluded that in some areas of civil litigation, disproportionate costs “impede access to justice”.
 In some smaller cases, the costs of litigation were often greater than the value of claims owing to claimants.